Deforestation.,aerial,photo,of,logging,in,malaysia,rainforest

 Sean Pollock Unsplash

-How is the Forest 500 assessed?
+How are the Forest 500 assessed?

-Are companies in different supply chain segments assessed differently? – In 2020, the Forest 500 company assessment methodology was fully aligned with the Accountability Framework Initiative (AFi).
+Are companies in different supply chain segments assessed differently?
+In 2020, the Forest 500 company assessment methodology was fully aligned with the Accountability Framework.
 As part of this alignment, several indicators within the ‘Reporting and Implementation’ section of the assessment methodology apply specifically to either upstream or downstream companies.
 Upstream companies are defined as producers and processors, while downstream companies are defined as traders, manufacturers, and retailers.
 Companies which are classed as both upstream and downstream for the same commodity are assessed on all nine indicators, which are weighted equally between upstream and downstream.

-Will the assessment methodologies be reviewed to reflect policy developments? – The Forest 500 assessment methodologies for companies and financial institutions are reviewed and updated annually to ensure they continue to align with best practice for the sector.
-In 2020 the company assessment methodology was tightened and fully aligned with the Accountability Framework Initiative (AFi).This sets out a common framework for companies seeking to address deforestation, conversion, and associated human rights in their supply chains, and outlines the best practice for companies operating in forest-risk supply chains.
-In 2022, the Forest 500 financial institution methodology was aligned with the Finance Sector Roadmap published in 2021, and thus in alignment with the Accountability Framework Initiative’s Common Methodology.
+Do you review assessment methodologies to reflect policy developments?
+We review and update the Forest 500 assessment methodologies for companies and financial institutions annually to ensure they align with best practice for the sector.
+In 2020, the company assessment methodology was tightened and fully aligned with the Accountability Framework.
+In 2024, it was aligned with the second update to the AFi’s Common Methodology.
+This sets out a common framework for companies seeking to address deforestation, ecosystem conversion and associated human rights in their supply chains, and outlines the best practice for companies operating in forest risk supply chains.
+Also in 2024, the company assessment methodology expanded to include more commodities, forest types and companies, which closely align with the requirements of the EU Deforestation Regulation (EUDR).
+The EUDR requires businesses to show that EU imports of key agricultural commodities are deforestation free.

 Back to top